 Highway 163 is a 64-mile route that runs primarily through the Navajo Nation, from Kayenta, Arizona to near Bluff, Utah.

-The scenery and terrain through the area is fantastic, but the real draw is, of course, the incredible Monument Valley which features big rocky outcroppings that rise dramatically out of the desert floor.
+The scenery and terrain through the area are fantastic, but the real draw is, of course, the incredible Monument Valley which features big rocky outcroppings that rise dramatically out of the desert floor.
 This is the scene of so many famous movies and is the heart of what many consider the American West.

 This road will have you constantly reaching for your camera.